Testing positive for COVID-19

 - wear a mask when moving through shared areas

-- if you can, use a separate bathroom that others do not use.
+- use a separate bathroom that others do not use.
 If you share a bathroom, wipe down any surface you touch and flush the toilet with a closed lid

-- do not let visitors enter your home, unless they are providing necessary medical or personal care, or emergency services
+- avoid having visitors, unless they are providing necessary medical or personal care, or emergency services

 If you are breastfeeding, you should continue to breastfeed or express breastmilk if you are feeling well.
 Research shows that mothers who have had COVID-19 pass antibodies to their infant via breastmilk.